-We have placed our lawyers across a broad spectrum of industry sectors including financial services, energy, international consulting, technology, retail, professional services and media, for a variety of different projects.
+We have placed our lawyers on a variety of different projects across a broad spectrum of industry sectors including financial services, energy, automotive, international consulting, technology, retail, FMCG, professional services and media.

-Our Lewissilkinhouse employment lawyers are permanent employees of the firm and fully integrated into our award winning employment team.
-Our lawyers undergo a rigorous selection process and have the legal and commercial experience to become a key part of your team.
-Click here for more information about Lewissilkinhouse.
+Our Lewissilkinhouse lawyers are consultants or employees of the firm and fully integrated into our award winning commercial team.
+Our lawyers undergo a rigorous selection process and have the legal and commercial experience, as well as the business acumen required, to become a key part of your organisation,

 Find out more about our commercial Lewissilkinhouse offering.

 Find out more about our Lewissilkinhouse GC offering.